 In most cases life-sustaining medical treatment is anything mechanical or artificial that sustains, restores, or substitutes for a vital body function and would prolong the dying process for a terminally ill patient.
 States have different definitions, so be sure you know what your state says.
 Life-sustaining medical treatment may include:

 - Cardiopulmonary resuscitation (CPR)

-- Artificial respiration (mouth-to-mouth breathing, manual ventilation, or a ventilator or respirator – a machine that pushes air into your lungs)
+- Artificial respiration (includes mouth-to-mouth breathing, manual ventilation, or a ventilator or respirator – a “breathing machine” that pushes air into the lungs)

 - Medicines to help with blood pressure and heart function

 - Artificial nutrition or hydration (liquid food or fluids given through a tube to the stomach or into a vein)+